A Robolink x REC Foundation collaboration

 What is a competition like?

-Piloting and Teamwork Competition: An exciting challenge presented in the form of a game that changes each year.
-For the 2022-2023 Season, Four drones made up of two alliances fly around the field to score as many points as possible.
-The object of the game is to attain a higher score than the opposing alliance.
-The 2022-2023 Game Rules will be revealed in September 2022.
+1. Piloting Teamwork Mission: An exciting challenge presented in the form of a game that changes each year.
+Two teams form an alliance and work together.
+Teams fly around the field to score as many points as possible during a 90 second match.

-Autonomous Flight Competition: One team competes against the clock to score as many points in a 1 minute match.
+2. Autonomous Flight Mission: One team competes against the clock to score as many points as possible in a 1-minute match.
 Students will program their drones to score points entirely autonomously.

-Judging: Students showcase their workforce development skills through teamwork, critical thinking, project management, and communication skills required to prepare them to become the next generation of innovators and problem solvers.
-Teams will be interviewed by judges and submit their documentation for evaluation.
+4. Communication Mission: Students will showcase their workforce development skills through teamwork, critical thinking, project management, and communication skills that will assist in preparing them to become the next generation of innovators and problem solvers.
+Teams will be interviewed by judges and submit their Competition Logbook for evaluation.

 Does the field and game change each year?

-The field elements (Arch Gates, Keyhole Gates and Landing Pads) will be the same every year, so you only need one set.
-Each year we will reveal a new game that will include different game elements, therefore new game elements will need to be purchased each year.
+The competition elements (Arch Gates, Keyhole Gates, and Landing Pads) will be used from year to year.
+Each year we will reveal a new game that will include different game elements; therefore, new game elements will need to be purchased each year by the team/organization.

 Which Robolink drones are approved for the Aerial Drone Competition?